mtpearce/idyom/music-corpora/polyphony/common-practice-tonal-music/readme.txt

 This folder contains music intended to represent common-practice Western tonal music.
-It includes the following repertoires:
+It includes the following repertoires: (1021 pieces/movements in total)

 Bach chorales (1685-1750)– sourced from kernScores
 – 370 pieces (1 is missing)